kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/soundObjectFreezing.md

-To freeze a soundObject, select one or many soundObjects on the timeline, rt-click on a selected soundObject, and then select
+To freeze a soundObject, select one or many soundObjects on the timeline, rt-click on a selected soundObject, and then select "Freeze/Unfreeze SoundObjects".
-\"Freeze/Unfreeze SoundObjects\".
 To unfreeze, select one or many frozen soundObjects and select the same menu option.

-On the timeline, if your soundObject rendered wave is longer in duration than the original soundObject\'s duration (as is the case if you have reverb processing), the frozen soundObject\'s bar will graphically show the difference in times with two different colors.
+On the timeline, if your soundObject rendered wave is longer in duration than the original soundObject's duration (as is the case if you have reverb processing), the frozen soundObject's bar will graphically show the difference in times with two different colors.

 Note: As currently implemented, when Blue goes to freeze soundObjects it